jobovy/galpy/doc/source/index.rst

 Welcome to galpy's documentation
 =================================

-`galpy <http://www.galpy.org>`__ is a Python 2 and 3 package for galactic dynamics.
+`galpy <http://www.galpy.org>`__ is a Python package for galactic dynamics.
 It supports orbit integration in a variety of potentials, evaluating and sampling various distribution functions, and the calculation of action-angle coordinates for all static potentials. galpy is an `astropy <http://www.astropy.org/>`_ `affiliated package <http://www.astropy.org/affiliated/>`_ and provides full support for astropy's `Quantity